-By Winston Law Group in Guardianship/Conservatorship
+By admin in Guardianship/Conservatorship

 Massachusetts probate courts are seeing a steady increase of individuals petitioning for and being appointed as a guardian, conservator, or both, for elderly, disabled and minor individuals.
 Petitioning the court is the simple part; unfortunately, the requirements accompanying the appointment are not.
 As a result, many people are finding themselves in violation of their duties as guardian and conservator, which could result in legal and financial implications.
 If you are serving as a guardian or conservator of a loved one, it is critical that you are aware of the following duties and limitations.

 The powers of a guardian are limited to the scope of the appointment.
 In other words, you can only do what the court permits.
 In most cases, standard guardianship powers include making medical decisions on behalf of the incapacitated or minor person and communicating with doctors, medical providers, schools and other institutions concerning the care, health and safety of the individual.
 If you are looking for more specific powers, such as the authority to administer anti-psychotic drugs, sign a DNR or admit an incapacitated person to a skilled nursing center, you must petition the court for this additional power – it is not automatically granted.
 Another thing to keep in mind is that no guardian will be granted control over the protected person’s finances.
 This requires a separate appointment as a conservator.